SuperSonicHub1/twitch-graphql-api/README.md

 # Twitch's GraphQL API
 > A documentation and schema scraping of Twitch's GraphQL API.

 Want a Twitch API that doesn't require a signup, has types and documentation, and makes use of one of the most powerful ways to write an API?
-Continue reading?
+Continue reading.

 ## Endpoint
 Two are currently available: